Cyberfair Thoughts

 this fact is applicable to ALL crimes) is left unsolved and

-untreated, it would act like a cancer
+untreated, it would act like a cancer.
+It would eventually

 spread and spread and spread, until the disease would